hibachafroud/Data-Analyst-Nanodegree/Investigate-Kaggle-TMDB-movie-dataset/README.md

 This is a great place to start digging in to those questions, with data on the plot, cast, crew, budget, and revenues of several thousand films.

-In this project i choose to work with TMDb movie dataset .It This contains information about 5000 movies collected from The Movie Database (TMDb), including user profit and revenue.
+In this project i choose to work with [TMDb movie dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
+It This contains information about 5000 movies collected from The Movie Database (TMDb), including user profit and revenue.
 Before jumping into analysing the data, i did some data wrangling and data cleaning .

 ## Conclusion